 In alignment with WIOA, the District's Unified State Plan, and the Career Pathways Task Force recommendations, future OSSE AFE-funded providers will be required to offer integrated education and training services that align with the vision and goals of District's workforce development system.
 In preparation for this requirement, OSSE AFE has provided substantial technical assistance, professional development, and support to its current providers regarding this model of instruction.
 Eligible providers serving adult learners at the Beginning Adult Basic Education/English as a Second Language literacy levels will be required to imbed career awareness in one or more of the WIC approved career sectors into their instruction.
-This model could include the provision of contextualized learning opportunities appropriate to their skill level that introduce lower-level learners to WIC approved industries and occupations, industry specific terms, occupation specific equipment, and provide opportunities to participate in site visits or field trips, and talk to/interact with employers and other individuals currently working in those respective fields, etc. These activities would occur through contextualized instruction focused on improving their basic literacy and numeracy skills, preparing for their transition to Intermediate level programming.

-Eligible providers serving adult learners at the Adult Basic Education/English as a Second Language Intermediate literacy levels or at the Adult Secondary Education levels will be required to offer integrated education and training towards an industry recognized certification in one or more of the WIC approved career sectors and/or workforce preparation activities.
+Eligible providers serving adult learners at the Adult Basic Education/English as a Second Language Intermediate literacy levels will be required to offer integrated education and training towards an industry recognized certification in one or more of the WIC approved career sectors and/or workforce preparation activities.
+Eligible providers serving adult learners at the Adult Secondary Education levels will be required to offer integrated education and training towards an industry recognized certification in one or more of the WIC approved career sectors and workforce preparation activities.
 These models could include funding for single organizations that have the capacity and expertise to offer both the academic education and industry training towards an industry recognized certification in one of the WIC approved career sectors or for a set of partner organizations that could include an adult education provider, an industry-specific job training provider, an institution of postsecondary education, and/or an employer.
-Similar to the current funding approach, OSSE AFE will apportion future funding opportunities in a manner that ensures adult learners across the educational continuum would have access to appropriate educational opportunities.
-This apportionment will be informed by a review of the current educational functioning levels of the District's adult learners and will help to reduce perverse incentives to serve only those residents who are already functioning at the highest levels.